carbon-language/carbon-lang/toolchain/README.md

 encountered errors have been recovered from, so the caller can create a valid parse tree node.

-The produced `ParseTree` is in reverse postorder.
+The produced `ParseTree` is in postorder.
 For example, given the code:

 ```carbon
 fn foo() -> f64 {